-5.4.1 Thermal Faceting and Reconstruction
+4.1.
+Thermal Faceting and Reconstruction

 A particularly dramatic example is the case of surfaces vicinal to Si (111) by a few degrees.
-In one misorientation direction, the vicinal surface is stable above the reconstruction temperature of the (111) facet, but below that temperature, f_i (111) decreases significantly so that the original orientation is no longer stable and phase separates into reconstructed (111) terraces and more highly misoriented segments [68,69].
+In one misorientation direction the vicinal surface is stable above the reconstruction temperature of the (111) facet but below that temperature, $f_i(111)$ decreases significantly so that the original orientation is no longer stable and phase separates into reconstructed (111) terraces and more highly misoriented segments [Phaneuf, 1987; Bartelt, 1989].
 The correspondence to other systems with phase separation at first-order transitions is even more robust.
-Within the coexistence regime, one can in mean field determine a spinodal curve.
-Between it and the coexistence boundary, one observes phase separation by nucleation and growth, as for metastable systems; inside the spinodal, one observes much more rapid separation with a characteristic most-unstable length [70].
-This system is discussed further below.
+Within the coexistence regime one can in mean field determine a spinodal curve.
+Between it and the coexistence boundary one observes phase separation by nucleation and growth. as for metastable systems; inside the spinodal one observes much more rapid separation with a characteristic most-unstable length [Phaneuf, 1993].
+This system is discussed further in Section 7.1 below.
+Furthermore, there are remarkably many ordered phases at larger misorientations [Olshanetsky and Mashanov 1981, Baski and Whitman 1997].

-Wortis [1] describes "thermal faceting" experiments in which metal crystals, typically late-transition or noble metal elements like Cu, Ag, and Fe, are cut at a high Miller index direction and polished.
+Wortis [1988] describes "thermal faceting" experiments in which metal crystals, typically late transition or noble metal elements like Cu, Ag, and Fe, are cut at a high Miller-index direction and polished.
 They are then annealed at high temperatures.
-If the initial plane is in a forbidden direction, optical striations, due to hill-and-valley formation, appear once these structures have reached optical wavelengths.
+If the initial plane is in a forbidden direction, optical striations, due to hill and valley formation, appear once these structures have reached optical wavelengths.
 While the characteristic size of this pattern continues to grow as in spinodal decomposition, the coarsening process is eventually slowed and halted by kinetic limitations.

 There are more recent examples of such phenomena.
-After sputtering and annealing above 800 K, Au(4,5,5) at 300 K forms a hill-and-valley structure of two Au(111) vicinal surfaces, one that is reconstructed and the other not, as seen in Figure 5.11.
-This seems to be an equilibrium phenomenon: It is reversible and independent of cooling rate [77].
-Furthermore, while it has been long known that adsorbed gases can induce faceting on bcc (111) metals [72], ultrathin metal films have also been found to produce faceting of W(111), W(211), and Mo(111) [73,74].
+After sputtering and annealing above 800K, Au(4,5,5) at 300K forms a hill-and-valley structure of two Au(111) vicinal surfaces, one that is reconstructed and the other which is not, as seen in Fig. 11.
+This seems to be an equilibrium phenomenon: it is reversible and independent of cooling rate [Rousset 1999].
+Furthermore, while it has been long known that adsorbed gases can induce faceting on bcc (111) metals [Bonczek et al. 1980], ultrathin metal films have also been found to produce faceting of W(111), W(211), and Mo(111) [Madey et al. 1996, 1999].

-FIGURE 5.11 Morphology of the faceted Au(4,5,5) surface measured at room temperature.
-(A) 3D plot of a largescale (scan area: 1.4×1.4 mm) scanning tunneling microscopy (STM) image.
-Phases A and B form the hill-andvalley morphology.
-(B) STM image zoomed in on a boundary between the two phases.
-All steps single-height, i.e., 2.35Å high.
+FIG. 11: Morphology of the faceted Au(4,5,5) surface measured at room temperature. (a) 3D plot of a large-scale (scan area: 1.4 mm \times 1.4 mm) STM image.
+Phases A and B form the hill-and-valley morphology. (b) STM image zoomed in on a boundary between the two phases.
+All steps single-height, i.e. 2.35Å high.
 Phase B has smaller terraces, 13Å wide, while phase A terraces are about 30Å wide.
 This particular surface has (2,3,3) orientation.
-From Ref.
-[71].
+From Rousset [1999]

-5.4.2 Types A and B
+4.2.
+Types A & B